Our Assessment Process:

 What Happens Next:

-We will arrange a discussion with you over zoom usually within 2 weeks of the assessment.
-We will explain the assessment findings systematically and clearly using visuals that in our experience parents find helpful.
+We will arrange a discussion with you in about 3 weeks from the completion of assessments.
+We will explain the assessment findings systematically and clearly using visuals, that in our experience parents find helpful.
 We will also share with you our insights and recommendations and the diagnosis if appropriate.
 Every child has strengths, by understanding their challenges, they can get on the right path to achieve their own unique potential.
-With your permission, we would also like to spend time with your child to explain what they are really good at and why they may find some parts of school hard and how they can help themselves.
-It would also be helpful for the teachers in the school to understand your child’s profile.
+It is helpful for your child and for the teachers in school to also understand their profile.
 Hence, you may request for us to conduct:

 A child friendly feedback session to help your child make sense of his/her strengths and challenges.